ideasonpurpose/docker-wordpress-dev/README.md

 - **`logs:wordpress`** - Stream the WordPress debug.log
 - **`wp-cli`** - Runs [wp-cli](https://wp-cli.org/vc) commands.
 The default command re-activates the development theme.

+#### Permissions Repair on macOS

+On macOS hosts, modifying permissions _inside_ a mounted Docker volume will add extended attributes to the shared files on the host instead of modifying their actual mode or ownership.
+To see these values in the terminal, run `ls -la@` or `xattr -l <file>`.
+Extended attribute values are prefixed with `com.docker.grpcfuse` regardless of whether Docker is using gRPC FUSE or VirtioFS ([they're both FUSE](https://www.docker.com/blog/deep-dive-into-new-docker-desktop-filesharing-implementation/)).

 ### Pulling Data from Remote Servers

 The `npm run pull` command brings together several sub-commands to sync remote data to the local development environment.
 Each command can also be called individually.
 Connection info must be configured in a **.env** file.
 Values are documented in the **.env.sample** file.